tbradbury/learning-site/md-posts/eks-basics.md

 Start by going thought [Kubernetes basic tutorial](https://kubernetes.io/docs/tutorials/kubernetes-basics/) to undertand the basics.

-**Kubernetes Clusters** manages your containers.
+**Kubernetes Cluster** manages your containers.
 Consists of two types of resources:

 - The **Master** coordinates the cluster
 - **Nodes** are the workers that run applications.
 Each node has a Kubelet, which is an agent for managing the node and communicating with the Kubernetes master.